bhradsky/foxnet/README.md

 * Brendan Wintle, Alan Robley and Luke Kelly for conceptual input into FoxNet design.
 * Neil Carter for early discussions on IBM structure.
 * Casey Visintin, Jian Yen, Nick Golding and Saras Windecker for help with parallel computing and Git.
-* Volker Grimm, Michael Bode and an anonymous reviewer for constructive reviews and suggestions.
+* Volker Grimm, Michael Bode, Marie-Josée Fortin and an anonymous reviewer for constructive reviews and editorial guidance.
 * Funding:
   * The Australian Government’s National Environmental Science Program through the Threatened Species Recovery Hub
   * Victorian Government